ruislab/pintest/README.md

 ### Log File

-To allow for replication and problem tracking, a log file named *[Name].log* is generated for each run, which contain the all the commands used for the analysis and information regarding filtering etc.
+To allow for replication and problem tracking, a log file named *[Name].log* is generated for each run, which contains all the commands used for the analysis and information regarding filtering etc.

 ### Examples